 It’s been over a decade and a half since the release of World of Warcraft and the game has changed drastically.
 After eight expansions, 15 new races, and four new classes, raiding has practically transformed.

 The release of Classic has given players the opportunity to relive the heyday of WoW where 40-man raiding was the norm.
 The boss mechanics might not be as demanding as Shadowlands, but the competition is fiercer than ever.

 Here’s our tier list for WoW Classic PvE from the best class to the worst.

-Protection Warrior, Holy Priest, and Combat Rogue
+Protection Warrior, Holy Priest, Fury Warrior, Combat Rogue

-Fire/Frost Mage, Affliction Warlock, Fury Warrior, and Holy Paladin
+Fire Mage, Affliction Warlock, and Holy Paladin

 Warlocks might not be as powerful as Mages, but they do offer a range of vital debuffs and raid-wide utility.
 In addition to Soulstones, Healthstones, and Blood Pact, they have Curse of the Elements, Shadows, and Recklessness—each helping to improve the raid group’s DPS.